TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us005/01.requirements-engineering/readme.md

 **AC5:** Dado que o usuário fez login, deve visualizar as discussões postadas no fórum. / Once the user is logged in, they should view the discussions posted on the forum.

-**AC6:** O sistema deve exibir ao usuário uma caixa de texto vazia para inserir um comentário. / The system must display an empty text box to the user to enter a comment.
+**AC6:** Quando o usuário clica em uma discussão.
+O sistema deve exibir uma caixa de texto vazia para inserir um comentário. / When the user clicked on a discussion.
+The system must display an empty text box to enter a comment. /

 **AC7:** Quando o usuário digitar um comentário na caixa de texto, o comprimento mínimo do texto deve ter 20 caracteres e o máximo 10 mil./ When the user types a comment in the text box, the minimum text length must be 20 characters and a maximum of 10.000.

-**AC8:** If the user types less than 20 or more than 10.000 characters in the text box, the system must display an error message indicating the number of characters allowed. / If the user types less than 20 characters in the text box, the system should display an error message indicating the number of characters allowed.
+**AC8:** Caso o usuário digite menos de 20 ou mais de 10.000 caracteres na caixa de texto, o sistema deverá exibir uma mensagem de erro indicando a quantidade de caracteres permitidos. / If the user types less than 20 characters in the text box, the system should display an error message indicating the number of characters allowed.

 **AC9:** Após o usuário digitar o comentário deve clicar no botão "Post comment" o comentário deve ser salvo e exibido abaixo da discussão. / After the user types the comment, they must click on the "Post comment" button, the comment must be saved and displayed below the discussion.